jrhemstad/libcudacxx/docs/mr_proposal.md

 ### `stream_view`

 A strongly typed, non-owning, view-type for `cudaStream_t`.
-This type provides a more typesafe C++ wrapper around `cudaStream_t` and will serve as the input argument type for any libcu++ API that takes a CUDA stream.
+This type provides a more typesafe C++ wrapper around `cudaStream_t` and serves as the input argument type for any libcu++ API that takes a CUDA stream.

 ### `cuda::memory_resource`